Inside you’ll find: Thoughts on disciplining a child with Sensory Processing Disorder when you can’t tell if it’s behavior or sensory.

 With so much being out of their control, including their bodies, children with SPD often cling to any little thing they can control.
 I feel like nearly every moment with my son is a power struggle.
 It smacks of willfulness and disobedience, but it’s often a cry for help.
 Trying to balance his desires with correcting his heart is my full time job.

 So how do I parent his heart while acknowledging his legitimate needs???
-I’m no expect, but this is my current strategy…
+I’m no expert, but this is my current strategy…

 Always Correct Their Behavior